 Where is Aruba?

-Aruba is a North American country covering 180.00 km2.
-This makes it the25 smallest region in the world and about 15 times smaller than Rhode Island.
+Aruba is a North American country covering 180.00 km2. and about 15 times smaller than Rhode Island.
 Its geographic coordinates are 12 30 N, 69 58 W and Oranjestad is the capital city.

 The country's name is said to come from the Spanish phrase "oro huba", meaning "there is gold".